vossavant/css-styleguide/README.md

   The framework is admittedly heavy on `<div>` tags, but no more so than other frameworks (I'm looking at _you_, Bootstrap).
 Ultimately, the extra `<div>` wrappers end up making it easier to create layouts; even though there is more markup than there would be in a custom layout, there is far less custom CSS.

-  **Note: The framework is heavily dependent on CSS flexbox, which is not compatible with IE < 10.**
+  **Note: The framework is dependent on CSS flexbox, which is incompatible with IE 8/9.**

 - **<a href="#2.2">2.2 Anatomy</a><a name="user-content-2.2"></a>** When building layouts with the framework, you will use three types of wrappers: